CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 / # exit
 ```

-## Exercise 4 Loading data into a container with Elpis and Kaldi installed
+## Exercise 3 Loading data into a container with Elpis and Kaldi installed
 In this exercise, we will load some example data into a container that has Elpis and Kaldi installed.

-First, get some toy data to play with.
-Open an web browser and go to [https://github.com/CoEDL/toy-corpora](https://github.com/CoEDL/toy-corpora)

-On that page, click the green *Clone or Download* button, then *Download ZIP*.
-Unzip the files and put the *abui-toy-corpus* folder on your Desktop.

-Next, get the Docker image.
+Get the Docker image for Elpis.
 So far, the images we have downloaded have been small, but make sure you are on a good internet connection, as the Docker image we download in this exercise is about 5GB!
 Use the following pull command if you want to update the image later too, when you hear that we have made some changes to the pipeline.
 Back in the terminal, type:

 ```
 $ docker pull coedl/kaldi-helpers:0.XXXX
 ```

 Wait while it downloads, then we can run a container from it.
-The following command will load the present working directory into the container, using our Elpis image.
+The following command will load the present working directory into the container.
 We also introduce a new option `--rm` which cleans up when we exit the container.

-On **Mac** it might be like this (Type or copy and paste the command all on one line, change the path to your toy corpus to suit)
+Mac
 ```
 $ docker run -it --rm -v ~/Desktop/abui_toy_corpus/:/kaldi-helpers/input coedl/kaldi-helpers:0.XXXX
 ```

-On **Windows** it may be like this (all on one line, and change your username and path to the corpus to suit):
+Windows (all on one line, and change your username and path to the corpus to suit)
 ```
 > docker run -it --rm -v C:\Users\Billy\Desktop\abui_toy_corpus/:/kaldi-helpers/input coedl/kaldi-helpers:0.XXXX
 ```